2011 England riots: Political

 Newark MP Colonel Patrick Mercer called for the deployment of water cannon.
 In December 2010 Theresa May, the Home Secretary, had said that the deployment of water cannon by police forces on the British mainland was an operational decision which had been "resisted until now by senior police officers".
 On 9 August 2011, May rejected their use and said: "The way we police in Britain is not through use of water cannon.
 The way we police in Britain is through consent of communities."
 Ken Livingstone, the former London mayor, said "The issue of water cannon would be very useful given the level of arson we are seeing here."
 Scotland Yard said officers did not have any water cannon and if their use was approved they would have to be brought over from Northern Ireland.

 May said: "I condemn utterly the violence in Tottenham...
 Such disregard for public safety and property will not be tolerated, and the Metropolitan Police have my full support in restoring order."
-She returned to the UK from holiday early to meet senior police officials on 8 August.
+She returned to the UK from her summer holiday early to meet senior police officials on 8 August.

 A spokesman for the Prime Minister's office added: "The rioting in Tottenham last night was utterly unacceptable.
 There is no justification for the aggression the police and the public faced, or for the damage to property."

 The deputy prime minister Nick Clegg said that the riots were "completely unacceptable" and described the violence as "needless and opportunistic".